Jász-Nagykun-Szolnok County 2nd constituency

 The 2nd constituency of Jász-Nagykun-Szolnok County (Jász-Nagykun-Szolnok megyei 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Jász-Nagykun-Szolnok 02.
 OEVK.

-Since 2014, it has been represented by János Pócs of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Ferenc Tibor Halmai of the Tisza Party.

 Geography

 The 2nd constituency is located in north-western part of Jász-Nagykun-Szolnok County.

 The constituency borders with 3rd constituency of Heves County to the north and northeast, 3rd constituency to the east, 1st constituency and 12th constituency of Pest County to the south and 9th constituency of Pest County to the west.

 List of municipalities

 The constituency includes the following municipalities:

 History

 The 2nd constituency of Jász-Nagykun-Szolnok County was created in 2011 and contained parts of the pre-2011 abolished constituencies of 1st and 2nd of this County.
 Its borders have not changed since its creation.